ykim18mica/mica-gd220/_posts/101-6-1-syllabus.md

 1. Adobe Creative Suite
 2. Back up solution (thumb drive, external hdd, etc.)
 3. Chrome web browser
-4. [Brackets code editor](http://brackets.io) or any other code editor of your choice.
+4. [Brackets](http://brackets.io) or any other code editor of your choice.
 5. Dropbox or Google Drive